-Click Save As on the File menu, and select a file format differ from the current one.
-To make it works, you can select *.htm , *.html, *.xlsx or *.xlsm.
+Click Save As on the File menu, and select a file format different from the current one.
+To make it works, you can select *.htm, *.html, *.xlsx, or *.xlsm.

 Method 3: Save the Excel file to a new location, such as Local Disk, OneDrive, or a portable drive.

-Method 4: Save Excel file in safe mode.
+Method 4: Save the Excel file in safe mode.

 Method 5: Try to move the original worksheets to a new workbook.

-Note: All the method mentioned above are intended to help you obtain a usable, previous version of the file.
-However, all the latest changes, feature set and formatting of the Excel Workbook are unsaved.
+Note: All the methods mentioned above are intended to help you obtain a usable, previous version of the file.
+However, all the latest changes, feature sets, and formatting of the Excel Workbook are unsaved.

 Although your Excel file crashed or you closed the Excel by mistake without saving the document, there are still some feasible ways to fix this problem and recover the Excel document not saved.